opentrials/docs/docs/extras/project-ideas/index.md

 #### What

 The main user interface for OpenTrials is the [Explorer](https://explorer.opentrials.net).
 It presents a simple, search-based UI for discovering what is in the OpenTrials database.
-Explorer alternate ways of displaying information, or, for submitting information to OpenTrials.
+Experiment with alternate ways of displaying information, or, for submitting information to OpenTrials.

 #### How